Actor Depardieu's Belgium move "pathetic" - French PM

 The tax hikes have been welcomed by left-wingers who say the rich must do more to help redress public finances but attacked by some wealthy personalities and foreign critics, who say it will increase tax flight and dampen investment.

-Depardieu's move comes three months after Arnault, chief executive of luxury giant LVMH (LVMH.PA), caused an uproar by seeking to establish residency in Belgium - a move he said was not motivated by tax reasons.
+Depardieu's move comes three months after Arnault, chief executive of luxury giant LVMH, caused an uproar by seeking to establish residency in Belgium - a move he said was not motivated by tax reasons.

 The left-leaning Liberation daily reacted with a front-page headline next a photograph of Arnault telling him to "Get lost, you rich jerk", prompting luxury advertisers including LVMH to withdraw their advertisements.